Dean of the School of Nursing

 Associate Chief Nursing Officer at the University of Virginia Health Systems

-A passion for critical care nursing underlies the distinguished career of Dorrie Fontaine, RN, PhD, FAAN, as clinician, scholar, researcher, educator, and professional leader.
+A passion for critical care nursing underlies the distinguished career of Dorrie Fontaine, RN, PhD, FAAN, as a clinician, scholar, researcher, educator, and leader.

 Prior to her 2008 appointment at UVA, Dr. Fontaine was associate dean for academic programs and clinical professor at the University of California San Francisco.
 Before coming to UCSF, Dr. Fontaine held associate dean positions and taught at Georgetown University School of Nursing.